Sleep and Chiropractic

 Waking up Frequently

 Frequent awakening during the night is most commonly caused by pain, drugs, alcohol, or an uncomfortable or strange environment.
 If there appears to be no cause for waking up frequently during the night, a sleep disorder is probably to blame.
 The most common sleep disorder is sleep apnea.
 Sleep apnea is characterized by periods where breathing slows, and eventually stops for short periods of time.
 Sleep apnea causes daytime tiredness, early morning headache, and loud snoring.
 To diagnose sleep apnea, or any other sleep disorder, sleep studies are necessary.

 What can you do to help promote better sleep?
 Try to go to sleep at the same time each evening.
 The room you sleep in should be free of stimulation, no noise or light, and the bed should be supportive.
 Avoid eating, smoking, drinking, caffeine, and exercise right before going to bed.
 If you keep thinking about something and are unable to fall asleep, write it down and try to deal with it in the morning if possible.
 Try not to use over-the-counter sleep medication because it can be habit forming, and with time it can actually interfere with normal sleep.

 Chiropractic for Sleep

 If you still find yourself unable to sleep due to discomfort or pain, consider consulting a Chiropractor.
 Muscle aches, joint problems, tendonitis, bursitis, and other more serious conditions can prevent a restful night sleep.
-Your chiropractor can evaluate your complaints, diagnose the problem, and treat the problem at its cause so restful sleep can occur again.
+Your chiropractor can evaluate your complaints at its cause so restful sleep can occur again.
 Acupuncture is also effective at promoting deeper sleep.
 Acupuncture balances the body’s energy, reduces pain, and relaxes the body and mind.
 All of these effects result in deeper sleep.